xzf0587/mcsmcp2/README.md

     ![Dad joke](./assets/dadjoke.png)

 And that was the Jokes MCP Server working in Microsoft Copilot Studio.
-This is also the end of the lab!
-Hopefully you liked the lab.
-Please take the time to fill in our [feedback form](https://aka.ms/mcsmcp/lab/feedback).

 ## ❌ Remove the Azure resources